psentenac/fvtt-loot-sheet-npc-5e/README.md

 Bonus feature :<br/>
     - If you had a formulae in the better table, it will use it.</br>
-    - Else it will use the forumlae in the Merchant forms.<br/>
+    - Else it will use the formulae in the Merchant form.<br/>
 I thought it would be useful for things like Arrows (20) or Ball Bearings (1000)

 # Loot Sheet NPC 5E